-After studying a three-month chart of Vodafone showing the share price bouncing off a 190p resistance level, you decide that if the price clearly breaks above 190p it is likely to continue moving further upwards.
+After studying a three-month chart of Vodafone showing the share price bouncing off a 210p resistance level, you decide that if the price clearly breaks above 210p it is likely to continue moving further upwards.

-You therefore decide to place a Stop order at 192, buying June Vodafone.
-After navigating to Vodafone, you can select 'order to open' from the dropdown menu as shown.
+You therefore decide to place a Stop order at 212, buying June Vodafone.
+After navigating to our Vodafone JUN-17 forward, you select the 'order' tab.
+It automatically populates with the current level of June Vodafone.